Skip to content

 This bundle illustrates the canonical MPCP artifact structure:

-• chargingQuote is not an MPCP artifact but is operationally important — the operator must verify that the SPA amount and destination match the quote
+• chargingQuote is not an MPCP artifact but is operationally important — the operator must verify that the SBA maxAmountMinor and destinationAllowlist cover the quoted amount and destination

 In a production deployment, the exact bundle shape may vary, but it should preserve the same key property:

-a verifier must be able to reconstruct and validate the full authorization chain from policy issuance to settlement.
+a verifier must be able to reconstruct and validate the full authorization chain from policy issuance to on-chain settlement.

 Summary